 Then, ah, well then, I realized danger was sitting five feet from me…a wild puma, watching me.
 And of course my neighbors would not keep a live puma as a pet.
 They do have a statue of a puma.
 My puma had golden eyes and ears that twitched.
 It was large.
-Theirs had azure aqua eyes and a clay face with no whiskers, permanently fixed by their side wall.
+Theirs had azure aqua eyes with no whiskers I could see, permanently fixed by their side wall.

-I looked him in the eye as I wanted to watch him if he made a sudden move.
+I looked him in the eye as I wanted to watch him in case he made a sudden move.

 We had a Morse code discussion with lots of eye blinking.